全球系列大賽

 The Jury

-The contestants will be judged by the Jury appointed by NTD Competition Organizing Committee.
-The Jury of the NTD International Violin Competition comprises of world-class violinists as well as established violin educators, and they will be responsible for assessing contestants’ performances.
+Contestants will be judged by a Jury appointed by the NTD Competition Organizing Committee.
+The Jury of the NTD International Violin Competition comprises world-class violinists and established violin educators, who will be responsible for assessing contestants’ performances.
 The decisions of the Jury shall be final.

 Eligibility